Our Mission

 Dr. W.P.
 Sterneman III

-In addition to his work with the ACO, Gus serves as the Director of Worship and Arts at Abiding Love Lutheran Church.
-Gus is also the Music Director for the Heart of Texas Chorus, an acappella barbershop chorus in San Marcos, and is an active clinician with the Barbershop Harmony Society.
-His passion for stagecraft can be seen on display with Austin’s One Ounce Opera as their Technical Director.
+From 2018-2024, Dr. Gus served as the Music Director for the Heart of Texas Chorus, an acappella barbershop chorus in San Marcos, and worked as an active clinician with the Barbershop Harmony Society.
+His passion for stagecraft can also be seen on display with Austin’s One Ounce Opera as their Technical Director.

-Gus spends his free time playing tabletop games with his wife, teaching his two children the finer points of musical theatre, and practicing his passion for lutherie.
-He feels Menotti is the epitome of English text setting and hesitantly admits to preferring Verdi over Wagner, but always comes home to Beethoven.
+Dr. Gus spends his free time playing tabletop games with his wife, teaching his two children the finer points of musical theatre, and practicing his passion for lutherie and painting miniatures.
+He feels Menotti is the epitome of English text setting, but always comes home to Beethoven.
 He enjoys a good pun, but loves a really bad one.
 And coffee.
 Lots of coffee.

 Music Director Emeritus